altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

     }
 }
 ```
-- When sending two commands to this PersistentActor, the persist handlers will be executed in the following order:
+- When sending two commands to this `PersistentActor`, the persist handlers will be executed in the following order:
 ```scala
 persistentActor ! "a"
 persistentActor ! "b"